 What Happened on Palm Sunday

-Jesus returns to Jerusalem and enters the temple.
-The court of the Gentiles was filled with vendors selling the kosher animals needed for Passover.
 The corrupt money changers who changed money (for a big profit) into local currency (which was needed for the annual temple tax) had also taken up residence in the temple.
-They were doing business as a convenience to the people coming in for Passover.

 Jesus Clears the Temple

-This market could easily have taken place anywhere else.
-Jesus saw the poor being exploited by the money changers and the sellers of animals, who also charged exorbitant prices.
-He showed his compassion by driving out the buyers and sellers and overturned the tables of the money changers.
+Jesus sees the poor being exploited by the money changers and the sellers of animals, who also charged exorbitant prices.

 The temple was to be a place of prayer, not theft.
 As you can probably imagine, Jesus’ actions didn’t go over well with the religious leaders.